 Finally, we describe the moment graph for the $T$-action on the quiver Grassmannian in Section~\ref{sec:GKM-VarietyStructure}.
-More precisely, we show that such an oriented graph with labelled edges has a combinatorial description: the vertices of the graph are given by successor closed subquivers (see Definition~\ref{dfn:successorClosed}) of the coefficient quiver and the edges by fundamental mutations (Definition~\ref{defn:FundMutation}).
+More precisely, we show that this oriented graph with labelled edges has a combinatorial description: the vertices of the graph are given by successor closed subquivers (see Definition~\ref{dfn:successorClosed}) of the coefficient quiver and the edges by fundamental mutations (Definition~\ref{defn:FundMutation}).
 The precise statement, which also explains how to label the edges of the graph via torus characters, is Theorem~\ref{trm:comb-moment-graph}.

 Section~\ref{sec:SpecialCases} deals with some special cases.
 We start by focusing on quiver Grassmannians for the equioriented type $\tt A_n$ Dynkin quiver.
 Our results apply since any of its representations can be trivially extended to a nilpotent representation of $\Delta_n$.
 We hence show that in the case of the variety of complete flags and Feigin's degeneration of it, Theorem~\ref{trm:comb-moment-graph} allows us to recover known moment graphs: the Bruhat graph and the graph described in \cite{CFR2013} respectively.
-We then observe that our contructions can also be applied to certain finite dimensional approximations of the $GL_n$-affine flag variety and affine Grassmannian defined in \cite{Pue2020} (see Lemma~\ref{lma:approx-are-GKM}).
-We describe into details one example of such degenerations: we draw its moment graph, determine the module basis from Theorem~\ref{trm:cohomology-generators-general-setting}, and describe the ring structure of the equivariant cohomology.
+Our constructions also applies to certain finite dimensional approximations of the affine flag variety and affine Grassmannian for $\mr{GL}_n$ as defined in \cite{Pue2020} (see Lemma~\ref{lma:approx-are-GKM}).
+For one example of such degenerations, we draw its moment graph, determine the module basis from Theorem~\ref{trm:cohomology-generators-general-setting}, and describe the ring structure of the equivariant cohomology.